IPMI-ICNS-UKE/DeepTICI/README.md

 # DeepTICI

-This repository contains the official code and model weights for the following STROKE 2021 contribution (see [About](#About) section):
+This repository contains the official code and model weights for the following STROKE 2021 publication (cf. [About](#About) section for details):

 ```
 @Article{STROKE,